tcolgate/prometheus-rules/README.md

 This is intended as a home for collections of useful, reusable prometheus rules.

  - *time.rules*: Rules for building time/date awareness.
-These are approximations, with some room for improvement
+These are approximations, with some room for improvement:
   - time\_current\_year: The current year
   - time\_start\_current\_year\_seconds: Start of current year, second since Unix Epock
   - time\_end\_current\_year\_seconds:  End of current year, second since Unix Epock